NotAHero04/notahero04.github.io/about-pojavlauncher/supported-versions.md

 | LabyMod (1.8.9, 1.12.2, 1.16.5) | Game crashes | Currently only supports iOS 14.0 or later. |
 | All versions since Minecraft 1.17 | Game crashes | Switch the renderer to `tinygl4angle`. |

 Hey hey!
-Note that this is is not complete, and therefore, a Minecraft version that's not listed here may turn out to be not working at all!
+Note that this list is not complete, and therefore, a Minecraft version that's not listed here may turn out to be not working at all!
 Report bugs [here](https://github.com/PojavLauncherTeam/PojavLauncher/issues)

 ## Note for mods compatibility